 Not everyone wants to navigate a country solo and the complexities of a South Korea trip are no exception to those who might not know the Asia travel circuit extensively.
 Despite Korea having a great infrastructure and various stopping points of interest, some like to have smaller details organised and travel in a small group, for a big adventure.
 Plus, you will be with a local guide and South Korea is best experienced with someone who knows it as home.

-The G Adventures South Korea Tour journeys through the highlights over eight days, covering most of what’s been mentioned in this article.
+The G Adventures South Korea tour takes you through Korea’s highlights over eight days, covering most of what’s been mentioned in this article.
 The trip costs include a visit to the DMZ, city tours in Seoul and Busan, alongside cultural villages and temples as well as accommodation in all destinations and transport in between.

 Do You Want to Travel to South Korea?
 Pin It!